Inkala/bmat-test/README.md

 The page has basically 3 main components.
 The header that only shows the user icon, the side menu that toggles between the 3 components and main area that shows the conten.

-The only content component created was the one that the mock showed.
+The only content component created was "Reports" as shown in the mock.
 For the other two it only displays a text.

 The menu was created using react-router and the calendar dropdown was created with react-dropdown that takes care of the display.
+The rest of the interactive elements are just displaying but are not functional.

-The mock was also showing some green ticks over some of the paper plane icon and I assumed that it was a confirmation that something was sent.
+The mock was also showing some green ticks over some of the paper plane icons and I assumed that it was a confirmation that something was sent.
 The green icons appear when you click on the "send" icon.

 ### Success